MarwanAlsoltany/mighty/README.md

 $result = ($validator = new Validator())
     ->validateOne(
         '123',
-        // can be an integer or float or a string that is numeric
         $validator
             ->validation()
-            ->integer()->or()->float()->or()->group(
+            // can be an integer or float or a string that is numeric
+            // this example is only for demonstration only,
+            // the same result can be achieved using numeric() only ->integer()->or()->float()->or()->group(
                 fn ($validation) => $validation->string()->and()->numeric()
-            ) // this is an example, the same result can be achieved using numeric() only )
+            )
+    )
     ->toArray();